Connect with us

 Per Mississippi Department of Education policy, schools are required to provide advance notice of IEP meetings to parents.

 Under federal law, students with disabilities are entitled to learn alongside nondisabled students to the maximum extent possible.
-Students with disabilities accommodations or services through their individualized education plan, which parents and school personnel create together.
+Students with disabilities receive accommodations or services through their individualized education plan, which parents and school personnel create together.
 The plan also sets annual goals for the student.
 If the student is having trouble meeting those goals, the team that created the plan is supposed to reconvene and determine what other supports are necessary.

 Joy Hogge, executive director of Families as Allies, a Mississippi nonprofit that advocates for kids with behavioral health challenges, said there are numerous reasons why districts can struggle to meet students’ federally protected needs.
 These include confusion about the law, a lack of understanding about disabilities, prejudices against students with disabilities, and a lack of resources.
 She said that while it is not acceptable, districts are stretched very thin and may “let go” of obligations in this area “because it’s one of the hardest for them.”

 After the incident in August where he pushed over his desk, school officials proposed removing Grayson from the classroom setting almost entirely according to recordings of meetings and related paperwork.
 The school suggested having him participate in class virtually, coming to the school once or twice a week to receive behavioral services and work through questions on his coursework.
-A decision was not reached in the initial meeting; Wright said she felt uncomfortable with such significant changes to his special education plan so early in the school year when the school had barely had a to implement the current plan.
+A decision was not reached in the initial meeting; Wright said she felt uncomfortable with such significant changes to his special education plan so early in the school year when the school had barely had a chance to implement the current plan.

 “That’s when I started getting my advocate involved, because I sat in the parking lot, having just started a new job, just crying, (thinking) ‘Why is this happening?’” she said.